-Getting a flu vaccine is more important than ever this year.
+It’s time to get your annual flu vaccination.
 Protect yourself and the people around you from flu & reduce strain on healthcare systems responding to the COVID-19 pandemic.
-Make a flu shot appointment or check times of our new drive-thru/walk-up flu vaccine service by calling 773.751.7800.
+Make a flu shot appointment by calling 773.751.7800.

 — facts from Centers for Disease Control